 What to serve with cranberry apple chutney

-This cranberry apple chutney is on the tart side.
-It’s a delicious addition to sandwiches, roasted meats, or served as an appetizer atop cream cheese and crackers.!
+This apple and cranberry chutney is on the tart side.
+It's a delicious addition to sandwiches, roasted meats, or served as an appetizer atop cream cheese and crackers!

 - Homemade Turkey Burgers